 COVID-19, Service Changes

-- Report standard code compliance or public works issues via online Customer Action Request
+- Report standard code compliance or public works issues via online Customer Action Request.

 - Building, Construction and Fire inspections are being conducted.

-- The Planning Commission and Landmark Preservation Board meetings will be conducted remotely starting in June.
+- Planning Commission and Landmark Preservation Board meetings are virtual.
 You may watch a live feed of the meetings online or listen to it over the telephone.
-More information is available on the city website: www.bothellwa.gov and on individual meeting agendas.
+Planning Commission is also available via the City's YouTube channel.
+More information is available on the City website and on individual meeting agendas.

 - Office staff are available to assist you by phone or email.
 For general questions, please call the Bothell Fire Department’s main line at: 425-806-6242.
 If you have a life-threatening emergency, dial 911.

-- Bothell Municipal Court reopened on June 15th for modified, in-person court proceedings.
+- Bothell Municipal Court reopened on June 15, 2021 for modified, in-person court proceedings.

 - Please refer to the municipal court’s webpage for details.